flexera-public/rsc/RELEASING.md

 ### Test a release

 Once the release branch has been pushed and the CI job completes:
-* Download the binary, run `rsc --version` and make sure the correct version is displayed, on a Mac:
+* Download the binary, run `rsc --version` and make sure the correct version is displayed, on Linux:
 ```
 curl https://binaries.rightscale.com/rsbin/rsc/v1/rsc-linux-amd64.tgz | tar -zxf - -O rsc/rsc > rsc
 chmod +x ./rsc